Lithopedion

+Research history

-The condition was first described in a treatise by the Spanish Muslim physician Abū al-Qāsim (Abulcasis) in the 10th century.
+Lithopedion was first described in a treatise by the Spanish Muslim physician Abū al-Qāsim (Abulcasis) in the 10th century.
 By the mid-18th century, a number of cases had been documented in humans, sheep and hares in France and Germany.
 In a speech before the French Académie Royale des Sciences in 1748, surgeon Sauveur François Morand used lithopedia both as evidence of the common nature of fetal development in viviparous and oviparous animals, and as an argument in favor of caesarean section.

-An archeological team did a "differential diagnosis of a calcified cyst found in an 18th century female burial site at St. Nicholas Church cemetery" in Czechia and determined the mass was likely either a case of lithopedion or fetus in fetu.

 In 1880, German physician Friedrich Küchenmeister reviewed 47 cases of lithopedia from the medical literature and distinguished three subgroups: Lithokelyphos ("Stone Sheath"), where calcification occurs on the placental membrane and not the fetus; Lithotecnon ("Stone Child") or "true" lithopedion, where the fetus itself is calcified after entering the abdominal cavity, following the rupture of the placental and ovarian membranes; and Lithokelyphopedion ("Stone Sheath [and] Child"), where both fetus and sac are calcified.
 Lithopedia can originate both as tubal and ovarian pregnancies, although tubal pregnancy cases are more common.